 - Add frozen butter cubes to dry ingredients.
 Use a pastry cutter to cut butter into flour mixture until butter is evenly dispersed and the size of small peas.

 - Make a well in the center of the dry mixture, pour wet ingredients in, and gently stir with a wooden spoon until dough begins to form.
-Mix as little as possible — just until everything is moistened and mostly combined.
+Mix as little as possible—just until everything is moistened and mostly combined.

 - Lightly dust a surface with flour and turn the mixture onto the surface.
 With lightly floured hands, gently work dough into a ball, handling dough as little as possible.
-If dough is too sticky, add a tiny bit more flour; if it is too dry, add 1 to 2 tablespoons heavy cream.
+If dough is too sticky, add a tiny bit more flour; if it is too dry, add 1–2 tablespoons heavy cream.
 Press dough into a disc and cut exactly in half.
 Form each half gently into a smaller disc, about 5 inches wide.

 - Wrap discs tightly and chill for 20 minutes in the freezer.
 Remove and cut (with a sharp knife) each disc into 8 equal wedges.
 Try to cut each wedge in one decisive cut.
-Place wedges on a baking sheet lined with parchment paper or a silicon baking mat, about 2 inches apart.
+Place wedges on a baking sheet lined with parchment paper or a silicone baking mat, about 2 inches apart.
 Pour remaining 2 (3 if needed) tablespoons heavy cream into a small dish.
 Using a pastry brush, brush cream over scones.
 Sprinkle with coarse/sparkling sugar if desired.

 - Place pan of scones in the freezer for 20 minutes.
 Preheat oven to 400°F.

-- Bake scones for 17–23 minutes or until edges are light golden brown and the top is lightly browned (over-baking scones will make them less flavorful and more dense).
+- Bake scones for 17–23 minutes or until edges are light golden brown and the top is lightly browned (overbaking scones will make them less flavorful and more dense).
 Cool on baking sheet for 5 minutes, then transfer to a cooling rack.

 - Whisk together glaze ingredients.
 If glaze is too thick, add more maple syrup (or heavy cream or milk) 1 teaspoon at a time.
 Drizzle glaze over just-barely-warm scones.
 Let set and enjoy!